vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

-That does all the pagination I needed.
-Simple and effective.
-Then, whenever I got a new page with another 8 episodes to scrape, I use `page.link` to identify the links we want to click and follow to the detail page for that podcast epside.
-I decided to go with a range of links (`links[2..8]`) since this was the easiest way to target the links I need on the page.
+Then, whenever I got a new page with another 8 episodes to scrape, I use `page.links` to identify the links we want to click and follow to the detail page for each episode.
+I decided to go with a range of links (`links[2..8]`) since it was consistent on every page.
+It was also the easiest way to target the links I need from each index page.
 No need to fumble around with CSS selectors here.

-In the loop itself, we feed that link for the detail page to the `write_page` method.
+We then feed that link for the detail page to the `write_page` method.
 This is where most of the work is done.
-We take that link, follow it to the detail page and start to extract its data.
+We take that link, click it and follow it to the detail page where we can start to extract its data.
 On that page we find all the info that I need to compose my new markdown episodes for the new site.

 #### def write_page